user923041/TIP/TIP-3/TIP-3 - Create Taraxa Grant Program.md

 ### Follow-Up Grants

 Beyond the initial grant, depending on the dev team's appraisal, there could be larger follow-up grants.
 However, to receive larger follow-up grants, the project in question will need to receive some degree of support from the Taraxa community in the form of a governance vote.
 The exact threshold of the support (e.g., number of votes, number of unique voters) will again vary depending on the project.

+### Reporting

+The development team will report on the Grant Program at a minimum annual frequency, covering at a high level the Grant Program's application numbers, review funnel, total grant disbursements, etc.
 <br><br><br>

 ## Rationale